Latest updates

 Investigations and findings

-In August 2020, Defence completed investigations into per- and poly-fluoroalkyl substances (PFAS) contamination on and around Lavarack Barracks.
+In August 2020, Defence completed detailed investigations into per- and poly-fluoroalkyl substances (PFAS) contamination on and around Lavarack Barracks.
 Defence is committed to working with the Queensland Government to manage, remediate and monitor PFAS contamination in the area.

-The investigations found that PFAS is mostly concentrated in areas where firefighting foams were previously used, stored or disposed.
+The investigations found that PFAS are mostly concentrated in areas where firefighting foams were previously disposed of, used or stored.
 These are called source areas.
-The PFAS in these locations can be found in soil and in water flowing through the source areas.
-PFAS moves in surface water flowing through drains and creeks or groundwater that flows underground through soil and rock.
+PFAS in these locations can be found in soil, and in water flowing through the source areas.
+PFAS moves in surface water flowing through drains and creeks, or groundwater that flows underground through soil and rock.

 • the former fire station

-• the former fire training area and Monocell (an underground waste containment cell).
+• the former fire training area and monocell (an underground waste containment cell).

 Human Health Risk Assessment